HomePainting TipsHow to Paint a Wooden Dining Table

 5-Apply at Least Two Coats of Paint to the Table

 Use a high-quality, short-nap roller for a smooth finish and a brush for edges and rounded areas.
 After the primer dries, apply at least two coats of paint, waiting at least four hours between coats.
 If the environment is cold, allow extra drying time for the first coat.
-“Related article: How to paint in winter.”
+“Related article: How long between coats of paint?

 6-Apply Water-Based Varnish